Rosa Guy: Writing and publication

 In 1954, Guy wrote and performed in her first play, Venetian Blinds, which was successfully produced Off-Broadway at the Tropical Theater.

 She also contributed to such publications as the African-American journal Freedomways.
 Two stories by Guy, "Magnify" and "Carnival", appeared in the Trinidad newspaper The Nation in 1965.
 The following year, her first novel, Bird at My Window, was published.
 Attending the first World Festival of Black Arts held in Dakar, Senegal, 1–24 April 1966, Guy was reported as "a striking figure ... playing hookey while her first book, Bird at My Window, was being reviewed back home."
 As Maya Angelou later commented:

 This book was welcomed when it was first published in 1966.
 Its brave examination of a loving, yet painful, relationship between a Black mother and her son is even more important today.
 Rosa Guy is a fine writer and she continuously gives us new issues to contemplate.
 Welcome Bird at My Window.

 After the assassination of Martin Luther King in 1968, Guy set out to record the voices of young black Americans in a 1970 documentary work entitled Children of Longing, which contains first-hand accounts of the experiences and aspirations of young people "growing up in a hostile world".
 She traveled in the Caribbean, living for a while in Haiti and Trinidad.

 Most of Guy's books are about the dependability of family members and friends who care and love each other, and her trilogy of novels for young people — The Friends (1973), Ruby (1976), and Edith Jackson (1978) — is based on her own personal experiences, as well as those of many young African Americans growing up in New York City with little or no money or support from family.
 Ruby tells the story of a young girl seeking love and friendship, who finds it in Daphne Duprey, allowing both girls a new insight of relationships and love.
+The Friends was made into a 1996 short film directed by Kathe Sandler.